 - Make a list of the top 10 to 15 schools you would consider applying to.
 Go to the PAEA Program directory (which is now FREE Yeah!) and look up each school.
 Use the worksheet provided below to make a table of the required courses.
 Take special note of any "outliers" and decide if these courses are absolutely necessary to meet your application goals and if so, what are you going to do to address these prerequisites?
 Don't put this off until later!
 What if you aren't sure what PA schools you want to apply to?
 Start with a geographical preference and work from there.
 Even if you have a list of 15 random schools this will give you a good idea of what requirements you will need to satisfy.

 - Where are you right now?
 This is going to help you build a timeline to complete the necessary prerequisite coursework.
 Take your worksheet and meet with an academic adviser at your University or the local Community College who can help you design a course curriculum that will meet your needs.

-- Take upper level courses.
+- Take upper-level courses.
 You can take the easy road and meet the minimum requirements, but I would avoid this if you can.
-From my own experience, and as you can see from the chart I created above, upper level courses will not only give you more options come application time, but will also make you much more competitive as an applicant.
+From my own experience, and as you can see from the chart I created above, upper-level courses will not only give you more options come application time but will also make you much more competitive as an applicant.

 - Focus on your education: You need to make your academic coursework your top priority.
-If you are going work while attending school pay careful attention to how it is affecting your academics.
+If you are going to work while attending school pay careful attention to how it is affecting your academics.
 In my case, working part-time at the campus health center 2 hours a day, helped me focus and improved my academic performance.
 But this is not always the case.
-If you are a returning student, have a part-time or full-time job or if you are a parent, make sure to schedule time for you studies and make sure everyone else is on board.
+If you are a returning student, have a part-time or full-time job or if you are a parent, make sure to schedule time for your studies and make sure everyone else is on board.